cssmagic/blog/misc/design/psychology-of-color-a-guide-for-designers.md

 * During the tenth century in France, the doors of traitors and criminals were painted yellow.

-* Yellow signifies “sadness” in Greece's culture and “jealousy” in France's culture.
+* Yellow signifies "sadness" in Greece's culture and "jealousy" in France's culture.

 * Yellow is psychologically the happiest color in the color spectrum.